jaanga/jaanga.github.io/cookbook-threejs/examples/google-api/google-maps-api-elevations-for-tiles/readme.md

 ## To Do

-* move messages into rextarea
+* move messages into textarea
-* Add geocoding to get lan & lon of any location

 * Add ability to send directly to View Elevations 3D script
 * Save partial file and restart - much faster